5 Advanced Technology Examples to Improve Your Business

 2. Document Data Extraction

-Intelligent methods for extracting data and processing them are another example of how advanced technology can be a huge benefit to a modern business.
+Intelligent methods for extracting data and processing them are another example of advanced technology that can be a huge benefit to a modern business.

 Workers have for many years become accustomed to transcribing data from a document and manually entering it into a system of record.